 Take the time to shop around for car insurance each time your policy is up for renewal, and you could save money each month.
-If you don’t have time or don’t want to comparison shop, a third-party service like The Zebra or Gabi can do it for you and give you quotes to choose from.
+If you don’t have time or don’t want to comparison shop, a third-party service like Everquote can do it for you and give you quotes to choose from.

 Or, avoid the need for car insurance completely by using public transportation.